 I didn’t feel this way about Oxford, or at least I haven’t for a long time - years.
 Oxford was somewhere I intended to spend a brief spell and stayed longer than I ought, probably, because I fell out of love with it in a way, and I believe firmly that you should always leave while you are still in love.
 But London was calling to me and that has slowly grown over time.
 It’s somewhere I feel I make sense, it’s the right context for my life, somehow.
 I guess it’s in my blood.

-We’re still gingerly navigating our way around our new and unfamiliar London roost.
+We’re still gingerly navigating our way around our new and unfamiliar roost, here.
 As if it’s an Air BnB, someone else’s space that we are temporarily borrowing and camping out in.
 I guess it will feel like that for a while.
 The ceilings are double the height of those at the cottage, there is a step up into the kitchen that I can’t seem to remember is there and I still have to open each and every cupboard in the kitchen before I find the fridge.
 The floorboards are old and creaky and the boiler ancient - all the radiators make a funny noise when they come on as though they have to summon the energy to get going.
 It needs work, but the bones are there.
-We bought it, really, for the light, the kind of light that serious painters look for in their studios, and the way that it made us feel as we walked through the door - the shadows thrown across the walls by the canopy of trees outside, streaks of slanted sunlight on wooden floorboards.
+We bought it for the light, the kind of light that serious painters look for in their studios, and the way that it made us feel as we walked through the door - the shadows thrown across the walls by the canopy of trees outside, streaks of slanted sunlight on wooden floorboards.
 The principal rooms are elegant and simple despite being cluttered as they are now with piles of books and plants and detritus.
 To the front, a giant shuttered bay window lets in a flood of light in the morning and by dusk I sit at the French doors at the back, down to the garden, to catch the last rays of evening sun which make the windows of the apartment buildings on the next street glow apricot-gold.
 There is dappled, skittering light on the gravel, the sound of city hens crooning in a nearby garden.
 In the bedroom stands a beautiful four-poster that my parents have given us.
 They had it made in 1987, of lacewood from London plane trees that fell in the great storm of that year, the year my sister was born, and it has intricate marquetry inlaid around the frame and up the bedposts.

 This morning I sat at the bedroom window with a tray of toast and coffee and watched the world go by - commuters and buses, dog walkers, planes taking off at Heathrow, continuing their heavy, steady ascent into the sky.
 I made an arrangement in an attempt to stop myself getting rusty - flowers have taken a backseat the last couple of weeks.
-It wasn’t particularly good but I photographed it any way against the only available dark surface nearby which happened to be a Daft Punk record leaning against the wall that my husband bought me for my birthday a couple of years back; a strange choice considering we didn’t, and still don’t, have a record player – iPods, iPads, CD player, gramophone even; every possible other device for listening to music except a record player.
+It wasn’t a particularly good arrangement but I photographed it anyway against the only available dark surface nearby which happened to be a Daft Punk record leaning against the wall that my husband bought me for my birthday a couple of years back; a strange choice considering we didn’t, and still don’t, have a record player – iPods, iPads, CD player, gramophone even; every possible other device for listening to music except a record player.
 And then I got transfixed by this Geum - a ‘Tequila Sunrise’ - the most bewitching flower.
-Ruffly layers, that sexy granny’s bed-jacket shade of apricot that you know I love so well, despite myself.
+Ruffly layers, that sexy granny’s bed-jacket shade of apricot that you know I love so well despite myself.
 Rust tips to the petals.
 Copper sepals.
 Burgundy buds.
 And named after a summery cocktail.
 Perfection.